aerospike/aerospike-common/README.md

 ## Build

-aerospike-common currently is built as a static archive, to be directly compiled into an executable or shared library.
+aerospike-common currently builds both a static archive and a dynamic shared library.

+To only build the static archive:

+  $ make libaerospike-common.a

+To only build the dynamic shared library:

-	$ make libcf.a
+  $ make libaerospike-common.so

 Alternatively, you can use `all` target: